pratapsingh1729/adapting-verified-compilation/coq/README.md

 # Adapting Verified Compilation for Target-Language Errors #

-This is the Coq development that accompanies the paper Adapting Verified Compilation for Target-Language Errors, submitted to CC 2022.
+This is the Coq development that accompanies the senior thesis Adapting Verified Compilation for Target-Language Errors.
 It contains an implementation of a small verified compiler from a simple imperative language to a stack machine featuring nondeterministic interruption.

 ## Checking the proofs ##